 | Text/image support | No | No natively | Yes |

-Explanations are needed not only for auditing — they're part of the operational pipeline.
+Explanations are needed not only for audit — they are part of the operational pipeline.

 Monitoring: SHAP values are logged to ClickHouse.
 Once a week we aggregate — drift in SHAP value distribution signals feature drift earlier than AUC drop.

 SHAP ≠ causality.
-High SHAP value for a feature means correlation with the prediction, not causation.
-"Feature X impacts prediction" ≠ "changing X will change the result in reality".
+A high SHAP value for a feature means correlation with the prediction, not causation.
+"Feature X influences the prediction" ≠ "changing X will change the outcome in reality".

 Multicollinearity breaks interpretation.
-If two features correlate (r > 0.8), SHAP divides their influence arbitrarily.
-When interpreting results, correlation analysis is needed.
+If two features are correlated (r > 0.8), SHAP splits their influence arbitrarily.
+Correlation analysis is needed when interpreting.

 For LLMs — both methods give rough estimates.
-Attention weights are more informative for generation tasks, but also aren't a strict proxy for importance.
+Attention weights are often more informative for generation tasks, but are also not a strict proxy for importance.